 In this article ‘My Passport Wireless, iPad Where to Start and Need to Knows” I see if I can help by giving you some pointers.

 Firstly, if you haven’t configured the WD My Passport Wireless Pro yet, it’s a good ideal to download and read the latest manual.
 The install and setup though not complicated is involved and for the WD My Passport Wireless Pro it is worth following the manual rather than relying on your intuition.

-Plus the Western Digital YouTube videos describing the installation process on a Mac were done and dated 2014 and do not cover the latest software update that came through in January 2018.
+Plus the Western Digital YouTube videos describing the installation process on a Mac were done and dated 2014 and do not cover the latest software update.

 To help here is a link to the WD My Passport Wireless Pro manual.